 Raspberries make a great addition to smoothies and desserts.
 You can also try homemade gummy fruit snacks made with raspberry puree and gelatin!

 Wild, fatty fish such as salmon are an excellent source of Omega 3s and Vitamin D. Omega 3s reduce inflammation and increase healthy gut bacteria.
 Research has shown that Omega 3s could play an important role in reversing chronic gut-related illnesses, including metabolic disorder, obesity, and colorectal cancer.12 Meanwhile, low levels of Vitamin D have been associated with IBD and colon cancer.
-Increasing Vitamin D intake dramatically lowers inflammation and promotes the activity of friendly bacteria in your gut, helping to defend against infections such as Salmonella.13
+Increasing Vitamin D intake dramatically lowers inflammation and promotes the activity of friendly bacteria in your gut.
+This helps defend against infections such as Salmonella.13

 My cookbook has a number of tasty salmon recipes, including inflammation-fighting Honey-Ginger Glazed Salmon and Roasted Sweet Potato Rounds with Smoked Salmon–my AIP spin on lox and bagels!

-Lemon is high in Vitamin C, an antioxidant that suppresses inflammation, boosts the immune system (nearly 80% of which is housed in your gut), and is antimicrobial to support a healthy bacterial balance in your microbiome.
-Vitamin C also plays a role in the formation of collagen–which, as we know, is necessary for optimal gut barrier function.14
+Lemon is high in Vitamin C, an antioxidant that suppresses inflammation and boosts the immune system.
+It’s also antimicrobial and supports a healthy bacterial balance in your microbiome.
+Vitamin C also plays a role in the formation of collagen, which is necessary for optimal gut barrier function.14

 Lemons are naturally detoxifying and help stimulate bile production to aid in digestion.15 Low bile acid is a risk factor for developing gastrointestinal issues such as SIBO.16 Lemons also contain pectin, a type of prebiotic fiber that feeds your good bacteria and decreases the number of bad bacteria in your gut.17 To get the most benefits from lemon, rather than just squeezing out the juice, try blending whole, peeled lemons and stir the puree into your water or throw lemon wedges right into your smoothie!